SLAC: Safe and Efficient Real-Robot Reinforcement Learning via Unsupervised Simulation Pre-Training: Experimental Results

 Our primary experiments evaluate \methodname{} on a bi-manual mobile manipulator -- a domain that is ideally suited to our approach.
 This domain is not only highly challenging due to the complexity of the embodiment and task space, but also practically important for the development of capable household robots.
-Specifically, we evaluate our methods in two different environments: a table environment, where the robot faces a table with objects on it, and a whiteboard environment where the robot can interact with a whiteboard.
-Each simulation environment takes less than 20 minutes to create in iGibson \cite{li2022igibson}, using off-the-shelf object models without any real2sim.
-In each environment (shown in Fig.~\ref{fig:env_viz}, described in detail in the appendix), we evaluate multiple different \textbf{visuomotor contact-rich} tasks that require \textbf{whole-body} motion to solve, and present the results (Sec.~\ref{ss:rslt}) and ablations (Sec.~\ref{ss:abla}).
-Finally, we present additional results in Sec.~\ref{ss:par} on a multi-agent domain, demonstrating the broad applicability of our method.
+Specifically, we evaluate \methodname{} in two different environments: a table environment, where the robot faces a table with objects on it; and a whiteboard environment, where the robot can interact with a whiteboard.
+Each simulation environment takes less than 20 minutes to create in iGibson \citep{li2022igibson}, using off-the-shelf object models without any real2sim.
+In each environment (shown in Fig.~\ref{fig:env_viz}, described in detail in Appendix~\ref{app:env_moma}), we evaluate multiple different \textbf{visuomotor contact-rich} tasks that require \textbf{whole-body} motion to solve.